The Lively Blog

 open enrollment tips

 If you’re like a third of the population, you probably feel a mixture of annoyance and dread as open-enrollment season draws near.
 And that makes sense.
 Health insurance documents can be confusing and that makes it difficult to feel confident in your plan choices.
-In addition, there are so many unknowns as the Covid-pandemic continues to impact health insurance policies and which expenses are covered pre-deductible.
+In addition, health insurance policies and what expenses are covered continue to fluctuate due to ongoing impacts from the pandemic and a fluctuating economy and insurance market.

 On top of this, many are still working remotely or in a hybrid set up, which means the information you typically receive about your benefits choices from HR may be coming to you digitally, which can be more difficult to navigate.